rijkvanzanten/activity-graph/readme.md

 > Note: If you've installed this extension by downloading this repo as zip, and moving it into the folder yourself; please make sure to rename the folder to `activity-graph`

 ## Usage
-This extension renders a graph that compares the amount of rows created by different users in the `main` table.
-Since the api file specifically checks for a table called `main`, this extension won't work if you don't have a table called `main`.
+This extension renders a graph that visualizes the amount of rows in a table called `main` grouped by the value of a column called `user` (with a `user` interface).
+Please make sure you have a table called `main` with at least a column called `user` (which is a user interface).
+Otherwise, this extension won't work.

 To use this extension with another table, rename the table from `main` to your preferred table on line 4 of the `api.php` file.